Bertone Mantide

 The Bertone Mantide is a concept car based on the Corvette ZR1 first unveiled in 2009 over a series of YouTube videos known simply as Project M.

 The Mantide has better performance figures than the ZR1, due in part to its highly advanced aerodynamics and significant weight savings.

 The overall vehicle weight has been reduced with using carbon fibre for all body panels, interior trim, seats and even the wheels.
 The Mantide is 220 lb lighter than the ZR1.

 The Mantide has a 638 bhp supercharged 6162 cc V8 engine that produces 604 lbft of torque at 3800 rpm.

 The new body has aerodynamic benefits over the ZR1, with drag reduced by 25% (Cd 0.298) and a 30% improvement over the ZR1 in down force.

 It can accelerate from 0-62 mph (0–100 km/h) in 3.3 seconds and has a top speed of 351 km/h.
 Although it was widely reported that Bertone planned to produce 10 Mantides, the car was specially made for car collector Dan Watkins and only one was ever made.

 In October 2019, it was put up for sale in the Autosport Designs in Long Island.
 The car is already repainted "Bianco Fuji" and has a mileage of 10,000 miles.

 Games

-The Bertone Mantide also appears in Forza Motorsport 3 & Forza Motorsport 4.
+The Mantide appears in Forza Motorsport 3 & Forza Motorsport 4.
 It is available as a free unlock at driver level 35, along with a small collection of similar valued cars.
 In-game, the Mantide is valued at 1,000,000 Credits.